Elie Martel: Career in politics

-He was first elected to the Ontario legislature in the 1967 election, defeating Progressive Conservative candidate Cecil Fielding by 1,200 votes in the Northern Ontario constituency of Sudbury East.
+Martel was first elected to the Ontario legislature in the 1967 election, defeating Progressive Conservative candidate Cecil Fielding by 1,146 votes in the new Northern Ontario electoral district of Sudbury East.
 His victory happened the same year that the United Steelworkers absorbed INCO's International Union of Mine, Mill, and Smelter Workers union local 598, ending almost 20 years of very bitter political infighting between the unions and the CCF/NDP.
 The infighting ousted former CCF MPP, Bob Carlin because the party feared the Sudbury riding association was controlled by communists in the Mine, Mill union.
 Only after the Steelworkers' prolonged takeover of Mine, Mill, did the NDP finally have unity between its warring factions, thereby allowing Martel to win the seat.

+He was on the left-wing of the New Democratic Party, and was strongly supported by its trade-union base.
 In 1974, Martel supported the striking uranium miners at Elliot Lake who were demanding improved safety and support from employers.
+Along with other NDP legislators from the Sudbury area, he frequently called for the area's Falconbridge Ltd. and Inco's nickel mines to be nationalized.

+Early in his career, Martel pressed then-education minister Bill Davis to support full funding for Catholic high schools in late 1968.
+As premier, Davis, in mid-June 1984, decided to fund public separate high schools, reversing his previous position going back to when Martel first brought it up in the 1960s.

-Early in his career, Martel navigated a motion through an NDP provincial convention supporting full funding for Catholic high schools.
-He was re-elected by comfortable margins in the elections of 1971, 1975, 1977, 1981 and 1985, and served as an opposition member for his entire legislative career.
-Martel was House Leader of the NDP for seven years, from 1978-1985.
+Martel was re-elected by comfortable margins in the elections of 1971, 1975, 1977, 1981 and 1985, and served as an opposition member for his entire legislative career.
+Martel was House Leader of the NDP for seven years, from 1978 to 1985.
 He stepped down from that position after being left-off the NDP's negotiating team that eventually brokered the accord between the Liberals and the NDP to form a stable minority government in May 1985.
 NDP leader Bob Rae thought that Martel was "too much of a lone wolf," to negotiate the deal.

-He was on the left-wing of the New Democratic Party, and was strongly supported by its trade-union base.
-Along with other NDP legislators from the Sudbury area, he frequently called for Inco's nickel mine in the city to be nationalized.

 Martel encouraged Bob Rae to seek the provincial NDP leadership in 1981, but began developing his own organization when Rae delayed his entry.
 He eventually withdrew from the contest to support Rae's candidacy, but his personal and professional relationship with Rae deteriorated when the campaign was over.
 By some accounts, the two men strongly disliked one another on a personal level.